HarshCasper/Rotten-Scripts/Python/Youtube_Bot/README.md

 ### Youtube Bot

-This bot is used to increase the number of views for a specific yutube video based on the given url.
+This bot is used to increase the number of views for a specific YouTube video based on the given url.

-### Requirments
+### Requirements

 1. Chrome Driver (that matches your chrome version.) -- platform dependent.

 ### Setup

 1. Create a Virtual Environment.
-2. Install the requiremnts by using `pip3 install -r requiremnts.txt`
+2. Install the requirements by using `pip3 install -r requiremnts.txt`
 3. Hurray.!
 You're ready to use the bot to increase youtube videos.

 ### Running the Bot